-Now featuring an ever-growing community of rug tufters, TikTok has become a popular launching pad for a new generation of fiber artists, who have transitioned from amateur hobbyists to full-fledged entrepreneurs due to their immense talent, and global visibility.
+Now featuring an ever-growing community of rug tufters, TikTok has become a popular launching pad for a new generation of fiber artists, who have transitioned from amateur hobbyists to full-fledged entrepreneurs due to their undeniable talent, and global visibility.

 Affiliate disclosure: Articles on Tiny Workshops may contain affiliate links.